owncloud/ocis/ocis/deployment/bridge.md

 ## Next steps

-Aside from the above todos these are the next stepo
+Aside from the above todos these are the next steps
 - tie it all together behind `ocis-proxy`
 - create an `ocis bridge` command that runs all the ocis services in one step with a properly preconfigured `ocis-konnectd` `identifier-registration.yaml` file for `ownCloud Web` and the owncloud 10 `openidconnect` app, as well as a randomized `--signing-kid`.